Market Psychology: How the crowd always loses in the stock market?

 Stock Market Psychology for Dummies: If you have common sense then Mass Psychology is easy to grasp

 If you understand how the mass mindset operates it provides you with an edge when it comes to investing in the stock market.
 The odds are stacked against the individual investor so that any trading advantage one can obtain, should be embraced.
-The idea behind the psychology for dummies article was to create a visual representation of the mass mindset, and the chart below captures the thoughts that go through the mind of the average Joe.
+The idea behind the psychology for dummies article was to create a visual representation of the mass mindset in investing known as market psychology, and the chart below captures the thoughts that go through the mind of the average Joe.
 The herd mentality or Pack mentality should never be embraced; one you are part of the pack you virtually guaranteed to lose.

 The masses never seem to learn from history, and sadly are doomed to relive these events again and again.
 It is reminiscent of the movie “Ground hog’s day”, where the main character is condemned to relive in each day again and again for eternity.
 However, fortunately, he manages to find the cure to his problem.
 Sadly this option is not available to the masses as they do not even recognise the problem.
 Over 80% of the solution to any problem is identifying the problem.

 Market Psychology for Dummies; Graphic representation of the Mass Mindset in Action

 The stock is going nowhere; its pure junk, let me look at something else.

 What, it’s still going up!
 Earnings are not so good, people are getting carried away, it’s going to pull back and crash.

 Ahh, see I knew it was going to crash, thank God I did not buy.
 (Mistake the mass mindset misses the main point here.
 Yes, it pulled back but look where the pull back ended–miles away from its first breakout.
 A losers mind can only see the picture for what it is not, by replacing it with a picture from his or her imagination.
 Since they live in a losing sphere, they focus on the negative aspects but not on the positive aspects.